DracoBlue/jsb/README.md

 This should be fired by a Js-Behaviour which needs to say something, instead of global variables and direct call.
 This enables you to use dependency injection if you keep the channel identifier the same.

+If you set `sticky` to `true` or use the `jsb.fireStickyEvent` alias, you can retrieve multiple events with the same name with `jsb.whenFired`.

 ### jsb.on(`name`, `[filter, ]` `callback`)